Dev-Jobs/backend/README.md

 }
 ```

+#### Model Description

+This model is used to pass the invitation sender and receiver information.

 #### Field Details

 - user_id: Is a number field that recieves the id of a non-company type user.